samoatesgames/Clippy.WPF/README.md

 // Play an animation once
 // When it completes the previous animation will be resumed character.PlayAnimation("Wave", AnimationMode.Once);

+// Get the name of the currently active looping animation var activeLoopAnimation = character.GetActiveAnimation(AnimationMode.Loop);
 ```

 ### Events